matthewobiora/matthewobiora/README.md

 <a href="https://www.linkedin.com/in/uche-obiora-058631217/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Seeking cybersecurity opportunities where I can leverage my hands-on experience in cybersecurity and information technology across financial institutions, nonprofit organizations, and tech companies
+Cybersecurity analyst with hands-on experience in threat detection, SIEM administration, and vulnerability assessment across financial services and nonprofit organizations.
+Proven track record of reducing incident response times and system risks through effective use of Splunk, Carbon Black, and security awareness initiatives.
+Skilled in malware analysis, penetration testing, and Active Directory security with published research on quantum computing threats.
+Strong technical foundation in multiple security tools and programming languages, with demonstrated ability to translate complex security concepts into actionable business solutions.

 ## Objective
 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field with the hope of making the environment a safer place for all.